 January-March 2024Read now »

 Sikh Bulletin is published by Khalsa Tricentennial Foundation of North America Inc. which is a religious tax exempt California Corporation.
-KTF operated a Gurdwara in Roseville, California, from April 1996 to April 2005 to bring about reformation in Sikhism by pointing out 'bipran-ki-reet' practices that have crept into Sikhism and to propagate the true interpretation of the message enshrined in Guru Granth Sahib.
+KTF operated a Gurdwara in Roseville, California, from April 1996 to April 2005 to bring about a reformation in Sikhism by pointing out 'bipran-ki-reet' practices that have crept into Sikhism and to propagate the true interpretation of the message enshrined in Guru Granth Sahib.
 The publication of The Sikh Bulletin began in November 1999 as a monthly.
-From a few copies Xeroxed at Office Depot it grew to 2000 printed copies mailed to 22 countries where Sikhs have made their homes and bulk mailings to Gurdwaras that requested them.
+From a few copies Xeroxed at Office Depot, it grew to 2000 printed copies mailed to 22 countries where Sikhs have made their homes and bulk mailings to Gurdwaras that requested them.

-As a result of the 2003 conference we received calls from reform minded Sikhs from other countries to hold similar events in their countries.
+As a result of the 2003 conference, we received calls from reform-minded Sikhs from other countries to hold similar events in their countries.
 That we did on the weekends of September and October 2004 at Melaka, Malaysia; Sydney, Australia; Toronto, Canada; Philadelphia, USA; London, UK; and Chandigarh, Panjab.
 One of the resolutions passed at the Chandigarh conference was not to hold Akhandpaths.
 That gave the real ammunition to enemies of Sikhi.
 We had to close the gurdwara on Vaisakhi day 2005 for lack of sangat.

 There were appeals to us not to stop the publication of The Sikh Bulletin but no one was prepared to help with the funds although there were many who paid lip services.
 2006 saw only three printed issues.

-We appeal to everyone who receives it to please pass it along to people on your emailing list.
+We appeal to everyone who receives it to please pass it along to people on your mailing list.
 Thank you.Hardev Singh Shergill,